Why Every Runner Should Keep A Running Log

 Workouts

-As we mentioned in the comments section, recording workouts can be helpful to see how you are improving.
+As we mentioned in the comments section, recording workouts can help you see how you are improving.

-Noting specific workouts and splits from the workout can allow you or your coach to plan future workouts and monitor for improvement or overtraining.
+Noting specific run types and splits can allow you or your coach to plan future workouts and monitor for improvement or overtraining.

 If you ran a set of mile repeats last month at a 7:00 pace and then ran at a 6:45 pace this month, that’s evidence that you are improving.

-Weather can have a significant effect on your run.
-Heat, wind, cold, snow, etc. can mean your pace is going to be slower than intended.
-It can be helpful to have that information in your running log, particularly on days when weather severely affects your training.
+Weather can significantly affect your run.
+Heat, wind, cold, and snow can slow your pace more than intended.
+Keeping that information in your running log can be helpful, particularly when the weather severely affects your training.

-Most running shoes are designed to last between 300-and 500 miles.
-I like to keep track of the mileage on my shoes so I know when to replace them and get a new pair.
+Most running shoes are designed to last between 300 and 500 miles.
+I like to keep track of my shoes’ mileage so I know when to replace them and get a new pair.

-Running in worn shoes can contribute to injury so this is something you may want to consider having in your training log.
+Running in worn shoes can contribute to injury, so you may want to consider this in your training log.

 Cross-Training

-You can note the time or distance you did and the particular type of cross-training in your running log.
+You can note the time or distance you did and the cross-training in your running log.

 There are plenty of options for keeping a running log.
 None of them are inherently right or wrong.
 It depends on what works best for you.

-Below is a variety of ways you can keep a running log.
+Below are various ways to keep a running log.
 I’ve included some pros and cons for each.

 Hardcopy

-Having a hard copy of a running log is a great way to track training.
-These can be calendars, notebooks, or even premade logs that can be purchased from book stores or online.
+A hard copy of a running log is a great way to track training.
+These can be calendars, notebooks, or even premade running log books purchased from bookstores or online (a great runner gift by the way!).

-The main downside to hard copy logs is that something could happen to them and there isn’t a backup.
+The main downside to hard copy logs is that they can be damaged, and there isn’t a backup.

-I saw a recent story on Instagram where a pro ultra runner’s apartment caught on fire.
-He lost almost all of his belongings and one of the specific things he mentioned was years of running logs.
+I saw a recent story on Instagram about a pro ultra runner’s apartment being caught on fire.
+He lost almost all of his belongings, and one of the specific things he mentioned was years of exercise logs.

 I would be devastated if I lost the logs of all the training I did!